Knulpinette/42_04_minirt/README.md

 ## MiniRT Logic 💡

-**You can go check the code for comments, they are pretty extensive.**
+> **You can go check the code for comments, they are pretty extensive.** <br>

+Here's a quick overview of the concept:

 #### 1. Generate the camera ray 〽️